-- → Keep out of the device's danger zone. - When working on the device, switch off the line voltage and ensure that it cannot be switched back on. - → Wait until the device comes to a stop. - → Install the externally wired thermal overload protector in the control circuit so that following a malfunction the motor does not switch on again automatically after cooling off.
+- → Keep out of the device's danger zone.

+- → When working on the device, switch off the line voltage and ensure that it cannot be switched back on.

+- → Wait until the device comes to a stop.

 1.5 Safety and protective features